indieopensource/open-dev-time-block/terms.md

 ### <a id="Cover_Payment_Method_Costs"></a>Cover Payment Method Costs

-_Client_ agrees to increase the amount of each payment to _Developer_ so that _Developer_ receives the full amount owed, net of any costs of receiving payment the _Payment Method_.
+_Client_ agrees to increase the amount of each payment to _Developer_ so that _Developer_ receives the full amount owed, taking into account any costs of receiving payment the _Payment Method_.

 ### <a id="Pay_Taxes_on_the_Fee"></a>Pay Taxes on the Fee